 do not conduct any commercial activity during meetings; and

-keep IALA products free from unresolved or unreasonable intellectual property rights issues and claims.
+keep IALA Standards, Recommendations, Guidelines, Manuals and other IALA documents free from from unresolved or unreasonable intellectual property rights issues and claims.

 Work Programme

 The Work Programme is a single document approved by the Council and common to all Committees.
 Each Committee should work to the work programme in a timely and effective manner.